Published: • 4 min read

 Here’s what works:

-- Size it right from the start.
-Look at historical peak usage and give your log file enough room to breathe.
+• Size it correctly from the start.
+Look at historical peak usage and give your log file enough room.

-- Use fixed autogrowth sizes—avoid percentages.
-Percent-based growth leads to unpredictable VLF counts.
+• Use fixed autogrowth sizes—avoid percentages.
+Percentage-based growth leads to unpredictable VLF counts.

-- Monitor log space properly so you know what’s going on before reaching for the shrink button.
+• Monitor log space properly so you know what’s happening before reaching for the shrink button.

 SQL Server 2022+: